DreymaR/BigBagKbdTrixPKL/README.md

     - _Example:_ For the <kbd>Y</kbd> key above, CS = 1 because `Y` is a capital `y`.
 For `OEM_1`, CS = 0 because `:` isn't a capital `;`.
 * S#: Modifier states for the key.
 S0/S1:Unmodified/+Shift, S2:Ctrl (rarely used), S6/S7:AltGr/+Shift.
     - _Example:_ <kbd>Shift</kbd>+<kbd>AltGr</kbd>+<kbd>Y</kbd> sends the `»` glyph. <kbd>AltGr</kbd>AltGr+<kbd>;</kbd> has the special entry `@0a8` (umlaut deadkey).
-* Special prefix-entry syntax (can be used for layouts, Extend and dead key entries; two possibilities for most prefixes):
+* EPKL prefix-entry syntax can be used in layout state mappings, Extend, Compose and dead key entries:
+    - There are two equivalent prefix characters for each entry type: One ASCII (easy to type) and one from my Shift+AltGr layer.
-    - → | %‹entry› : Send a literal string/ligature by the SendInput {Text}‹entry› method (default)
+    - → | %‹entry› : Send a literal string/ligature by the SendInput {Text}‹entry› method
     - § | $‹entry› : Send a literal string/ligature by the SendMessage ‹entry› method
-    - α | *‹entry› : Send ‹entry› directly, allowing AHK syntax (!+^# are modifiers, {} key names)
+    - α | *‹entry› : Send entry as AHK syntax in which !+^# are modifiers, and {} contain key names
     - β | =‹entry› : Send {Blind}‹entry›, keeping the current modifier state
     - « | ~‹entry› : Send the 4-digit hex Unicode point U+<entry>
     - Ð | @‹entry› : Send the current layout's dead key named ‹entry›